 While each of these seem to be the epitome of automation, they each require a staff of Knowers as distinct from Doers.
 Architects of these systems have long worked at reducing the number of things the people have to do to keep the system going smoothly, but in that very process have tended to increase the number of things that people have to know to keep the systems going.
 Very often the latter increase is excused as an effort to achieve the former decrease.

 Traditionally this tradeoff, in favor of knowing more and doing less, has been favorable in reducing the cost of running these systems.
 I think it has gone too far in some cases and that the designers have not noticed.
 As they administer systems they are aware of how much they do, but not of how much they must know to do it.

-The main symptom is when you must hire several people not to do things, but to know how to solve problems that may seldom arise.
+The main symptom appears when you must hire several people not to do things, but to know how to solve problems that may seldom arise.

 A microcosm of this effect is illustrated in the history of maintaining computers thru the decades of the 50’s 60’s and 70’s.
 I was there and remember it well.